 - Each behavior builds on the previous one, so the behaviors should not be addressed in isolation of one another. - Team members need to have a meaningful understanding of themselves and their peers, which is why this report is reinforced by DiSC[®], a powerful behavioral tool that has been helping people connect better for years.

 You and your team are about to embark on what could be a very challenging-and very enlightening-journey.
-Before you begin, take a look at the overview of the five behaviors below:
+Before you begin, take a look at the overview of the five behaviors and your team's results below: